-Guidelines for Proposing Sepcial Issues and Instructions for Guest Editors:
+Proposing a Sepcial Issues and Instructions for Guest Editors:

-If there is more than one guest editor, please select one guest editor to act as corresponding editor.
-This guest editor will be responsible for coordinating the work of the group and communicating with the Editor-in-Chief and his/her editorial assistant.
+For issues with more than one guest editor, please indicate the corresponding editor who will be responsible for coordinating the work of the group and communicating with the Editor-in-Chief and his/her editorial assistant.

-If the special issue is to be by invitation only, the guest editors should send letters of invitation to the selected authors.
-If the special issue is to be a refereed issue, the guest editors will be responsible to create a Call for Papers and distribute it to appropriate websites, journals, email lists, etc.
+For issues with invited authors only, guest editors should send letters of invitation to the selected authors.
+For refereed issues, the guest editors will be responsible to create a call for papers and distribute it to appropriate websites, journals, email lists, etc.

-The guest editor(s) will handle correspondence with authors until a final publication decision is determined for each paper.
-In order to decrease delays in publication, papers requiring major modifications will be removed from consideration for the special issue and will follow the normal procedures for regular papers.
-Once the guest editors make their final decisions for each paper, the corresponding guest editor should notify the Editor-in-Chief of the final publication decision for papers.
-The Editor-in-Chief will then send final acceptance/rejection letters to the authors.
+The guest editor(s) handle correspondence with authors until a final publication decision is determined for each paper.
+To decrease delays in publication, papers requiring major modifications will be removed from consideration for the special issue and will follow the normal procedures for regular papers.
+Once the guest editors make their final decisions for each paper, the corresponding guest editor must notify the Editor-in-Chief of the final decisions for papers.
+The Editor-in-Chief then sends final acceptance/rejection letters to the authors.

 The submission/revision process will be completed using the standard website at http://mc.manuscriptcentral.com/t-its

-For final publication, the guest editor(s) will need to provide: an editorial or introduction for the special issue written by the guest.
+For final publication, the guest editor(s) must provide: an editorial or introduction for the special issue written by the guest.